phoenixdataworks/azure-fabric-automation/PowerBI-Automation.md

-# Azure Fabric Capacity Automation
+# Microsoft Fabric Capacity Automation

 This solution provides automation for Microsoft Fabric capacities in Azure, allowing you to automatically start, stop, and scale capacities based on schedules or through manual triggers.